top of page

 great, i work with many clients dealing with the same things. i’ve worked with clients recovering from top surgery, spinal fusions, orthopedic procedures, and more. i can work with and around scars, drains, swelling, and mobility restrictions.

-do you offer packages or discounts?
+do you offer discounts?

-yes! i offer multi-session packages, referral discounts, a discount for leaving a review, and i have sliding scale appointments available for bipoc/disabled/low income folks. if cost is a barrier, let’s talk. i believe in making bodywork accessible for all who need it.
+i have sliding scale appointments available for bipoc/disabled/low income folks. if cost is a barrier, let’s talk. i believe in making bodywork accessible for all who need it.

 bottom of page